katzer/cordova-plugin-local-notifications/README.md

 ### Check wether a notification with an ID is scheduled
 To check if a notification with an ID is scheduled, the `notification.local.isScheduled` interface can be used.<br>
 The method takes the ID of the local notification as an argument and a callback function to be called with the result.
+Optional the scope of the callback can be assigned too.

 #### Further informations
 - See [getScheduledIds][getscheduledids] of how to retrieve a list of IDs of all scheduled local notifications.